ASaiM/hmp_mock_tests/doc/report/report.md

 Targeted abundances of strains are based on rRNA operon counts added for each strains to simulate the mock community.
 To get "real" abundances of expected strains in metagenomic datasets, raw reads are mapped on reference genomes of expected strains using BWA [@li_fast_2009;@li_fast_2010] (using default parameters).
 Relative abundances based on mapping results are compared to relative abundances based on rRNA operon counts as described in sample metadata (Figure \ref{mapping_comparison}).

+Composition based on mapping-based relative abundances of strains are similar to composition of targeted relative abundance (Figure \ref{mapping_comparison}) with Bray-Curtis dissimilarity scores equal to 0.338 for SRR02232 and 0.479 for SRR072233.
+For SRR02232, similar variations in abundances between species are then observed using mapping and rRNA operon count (Figure \ref{mapping_comparison}).
+Observations are different for SRR072233 (Figure \ref{mapping_comparison}): expected abundances (based on RNA operon abundances) are identical for all species, but unexpected variations are observed for mapping based abundances.
+These differences between expected abundances (from RNA operon counts) and mapping-based abundances may be due to bias induced during biological manipulations or sequencing.
+The observed differences can also be explained by copy number variation of targeted rRNA operon between species.
+Indeed, the targeted abundances are based on rRNA operon count.
+The number of rRNA operon counts is not identical for all targeted strains.
+Hence, even with identical targeted abundances of rRNA operon (*e.g.* for SRR072233)

 \newpage
 \thispagestyle{empty}
 \newgeometry{top=2cm, bottom=2cm, left=2cm, right=2cm}